-constitute a notice of redemption and no to [maturity/the first call date, which is].
-This notice does no bonds should be delivered to the District or the Trustee as a result of the acting you where to submit your bonds for payment will be mailed date.]
+constitute a notice of redemption and r d to [maturity/the first call date, which is].
+This notice does not no bonds should be delivered to the District or the Trustee as a result of this ructing you where to submit your bonds for payment will be mailed n date.]

 Dated:

 SOUTH ISLAND PUBLIC SERVICE DISTRICT, SOUTH CAROLINA

 (SEAL)

 By: Chair of the Commission